JugueDev/code-pipeline-with-cdk-example/README.md

 # Create a connection with Codestar and github (It has to be authorized JUST to the right repository)

-# Modify the ARN of the newly created Codestar Connection
+# Modify the ARN of the newly created Codestar Connection (Or store the Giyhub Key on AWS Secrets)

 # Install dependencies in cdk_code
 npm i